 ICSI is a treatment primarily designed to overcome male fertility problems.

-ICSI – Intracytoplasmic Sperm Injection – is a specialist variation of IVF.
+ICSI – Intracytoplasmic Sperm Injection – is a refinement of the traditional IVF procedure.
 It involves the injection of a single active sperm directly into the egg to try to fertilise it.
 This differs from standard IVF, where the eggs and sperm are mixed together.

 ICSI may be advised if: